By metaphorically becoming Teflon as opposed to Velcro, introverts can become forces to reckon with.

 Granneman (2018) asserted two reasons why introverts are targets by stating:

-The natural enemy of introverts are those individuals who are domineering, and wish to inflict their needs, and shortcomings onto introverts.
+The natural enemy of introverts is those who are domineering and wish to inflict their needs and shortcomings onto introverts.
 And this can be administered by extroverts, as well as other introverts.

-Introverts who are exploiters and opportunists appear to be outliers, but there are number of them out there.
+Introverts who are exploiters and opportunists appear to be outliers, but many are out there.
 Their quietness is a shield.
-I have heard of instances when a quiet person terrorized a community, and the authorities didn’t believe the person was capable of such acts, because he rarely talked.
+I had heard of instances when a quiet person terrorized a community, and the authorities didn’t believe the person was capable of such acts because he rarely talked.

 Developing a personal philosophy that responds to the selfishness of human nature

-As a response to these repeated attacks, some introverts develop a Machiavellian ideology in dealing with people.
+Because introverts are thoughtful and highly sensitive, they would give a needy person “The shirt off their back.”
+However, in a domineering world, that wouldn’t be enough.
+As a demonstration of power, dominant individuals would instead take the shirt off one’s back than ask for it.In response to these repeated attacks, some introverts develop a Machiavellian ideology in dealing with people.
 Instead of catering to their higher angels, introverts may move to the dark side.
 After years of being victimized, draconian or “An eye for an eye…” retribution becomes part of their moral code.

 Cultivating physical and verbal self-defense tools to offset the fear and nervous energy that comes with heightened sensitivity

-Introverts are extremely self-aware of who they are.
-Consequently, as they develop ways of defending themselves, fear and nervous energy does not leave them.
-In fact, introverts exaggerate scenarios because they live within their heads.
+Introverts are highly self-aware of who they are.
+Consequently, as they develop ways of defending themselves, fear and nervous energy do not leave them.
+Introverts exaggerate scenarios because they live within their heads.

 In the incomparable words of Roman general Vegetius, “If you want peace, prepare for war.”